Unregulated Irish pension

-Up to 1,800 Irish investors lose investments in The Dolphin Trust Scandal aka German Property Group totalling to a combined loss of €107 million
+Up to 1,800 Irish investors lose investments in The Dolphin Trust Scandal aka German Property Group totalling a combined loss of €107 million

-Dolphin Trust enticed investors to invest their funds for Dolphin Trust to acquire derelict German property such as old buildings, castles, monasteries, barracks, post offices and more, with the plan to restore and renovate them into luxury apartments to sell to the German market with the advantage of generous tax breaks from the German government.
+Dolphin Trust enticed investors to invest their funds for Dolphin Trust to acquire derelict German property such as old buildings, castles, monasteries, barracks, post offices, and more, with the plan to restore and renovate them into luxury apartments to sell to the German market with the advantage of generous tax breaks from the German government.

-The brochure of the investment scheme claimed that the acquired buildings would be renovated “with integrity and sensitivity to answer the call of the German property market to deliver sustainable living accommodation in highly-sought-after locations”.
+The brochure of the investment scheme claimed that the acquired buildings would be renovated “with integrity and sensitivity to answer the call of the German property market to deliver sustainable living accommodation in highly sought-after locations”.

-From this, the investors understood that if all else went wrong, the investor money would at least have first legal charge on the development property assets.
+From this, the investors understood that if all else went wrong, the investor money would at least have the first legal charge on the development property assets.

-It is reported that around 1,800 Irish investors, including pension planners, small business owners and various types of investors have put their money into the scheme where pension brokers and selling agents sold them the unregulated loan note products with the combined amount invested totalling €107 million.
+It is reported that around 1,800 Irish investors, including pension planners, small business owners and various types of investors have put their money into the scheme where pension brokers and selling agents sold them the unregulated loan note products with the combined amount invested totaling €107 million.

 In December 2019, Dolphin reassured brokers that Irish investors have €111 million worth of property assets yet in September 2020, Irish investors were advised that their investments had been written down to zero, as reported in the Irish Business Post.

 As pressure mounted from the UK investors, some of which had been experiencing interest defaults from June 2019 and capital defaults as far back as 2018, the German Property group filed for bankruptcy in July 2020.
 The bankruptcy proceedings were opened in the Bremen Court in October 2020 with liabilities estimated at €1 billion.

 Irish investors have invested sums ranging from €20,000 to €200,000 on the presumption they were investing in secured products.